Chapter 05

 In Today's Words:

-Context: Valancy reads this while deciding whether to see Dr. Trent about her heart
+Context: Passage Valancy reads in the library before deciding to see Dr. Trent

 In Today's Words: